6,409 views

 • Take a breath, enjoy the accomplishment, let it sink in.

 • Before talking to alumni or your network, spend time really assessing what matters most to you in your MBA experience and career.
-Ignore rankings, salary data, job placements, etc. Both are exceptional schools and any one data point is not going to be representative of your experience or future.
+Ignore rankings, salary data, job placements, etc. Both are exceptional schools, and no single data point will be representative of your experience or future.

-• Go to admit day and spend time on campus and visiting classes.
+• Go to admit day and spend time on campus, visiting classes.
 There’s no better way to get a feel for the schools.

 • Pick from the heart.

-Additional success factors for other HBS and GSB dual admits through the Stacy Blackman Consulting annual study can be found here.
+Additional success factors for other HBS and GSB dual admits, as reported in the Stacy Blackman Consulting annual study, can be found here.
 Enjoy!

 Check out our other Which MBA comparisons here.
 For details on MBA program application deadlines, check out our comparison chart here.